 In May 2019, the Company finalized a Purchase and Sale Agreement with Charter DMN Holdings, LP (the "Purchaser") for the sale of the real estate assets in downtown Dallas, Texas, previously used as the Company's headquarters for a sale price of \$28,000 and a pretax gain of \$25,908.
-The sale price consisted of \$4,597 cash received, after selling costs of approximately \$1,000, and a two year seller-financed promissory note of \$22,400 (the "Promissory Note"), included in current notes receivable in the December 31, 2021 Consolidated Balance Sheet.
+The sale price consisted of \$4,597 cash received, after selling costs of approximately \$1,000, and a two year seller-financed promissory note of \$22,400 (the "Promissory Note").
+In July 2022, the Company received cash proceeds of \$22,516 from the Purchaser, paying the Promissory Note in full including interest.
+In 2022, the Company recorded \$616 of interest income related to the Promissory Note, included in other income (loss), net in the Consolidated Statement of Operations.